NEXT.NAV

 - Open a Next.js project that is using the App Router in VSCode

-Getting File Structure
+Getting Alternative File Structure

 Opening a File